-- 12.6.1 The Operating Company shall adhere to the Director's policy on truck stop facilities signposting as contained within Transport Scotland's Signposting of Truck stop Facilities from Motorways and Other Trunk Roads Policy and Guidance and other associated documentation - 12.6.2 The Operating Company shall follow the evaluation process defined within part II of Transport Scotland's Signposting of Truck stop Facilities from Motorways and Other Trunk Roads - Policy and Guidance. - 12.6.3 The Operating Company shall liaise with the local road authority and the applicant as necessary for the implementation of approved signing schemes. - 12.6.4 The Operating Company shall provide the Director with the application together with its assessment and report required in accordance with Transport Scotland's Signposting of Truck stop Facilities from Motorways and other Trunk Roads Policy and Guidance and other associated documentation. - 12.6.5 The Operating Company shall; - (a) consider the relevant local authority's signposting policy when making recommendations to the Director on applications, - (b) advise the Director when truck stop signs are at the end of their serviceable life and identify their locations, and - (c) consult with the Director and following receipt of his consent, remove signs which are agreed not to be required due to the truck stop facility no longer being in operation or as a result of a failure on the part of the truck stop facility provider to comply with its agreement with Transport Scotland. - 12.6.6 The Operating Company shall ensure the details of each sign and associated road restraint system are identified and recorded in the AMPS.
+- 12.6.1 The Operating Company shall adhere to the Director's policy on truck stop facilities signposting as contained within Transport Scotland's Signposting of Truck stop Facilities from Motorways and Other Trunk Roads Policy and Guidance and other associated documentation - 12.6.2 The Operating Company shall follow the evaluation process defined within part II of Transport Scotland's Signposting of Truck stop Facilities from Motorways and Other Trunk Roads - Policy and Guidance. - 12.6.3 The Operating Company shall liaise with the local road authority and the applicant as necessary for the implementation of approved signing schemes. - 12.6.4 The Operating Company shall provide the Director with the application together with its assessment and report required in accordance with Transport Scotland's Signposting of Truck stop Facilities from Motorways and other Trunk Roads Policy and Guidance and other associated documentation. - 12.6.5 The Operating Company shall; - (a) Consider the relevant local authority's signposting policy when making recommendations to the Director on applications, - (b) Advise the Director when truck stop signs are at the end of their serviceable life and identify their locations, and - (c) Consult with the Director and following receipt of his consent, remove signs which are agreed not to be required due to the truck stop facility no longer being in operation or as a result of a failure on the part of the truck stop facility provider to comply with its agreement with Transport Scotland. - 12.6.6 The Operating Company shall ensure the details of each sign and associated road restraint system are identified and recorded in the AMPS.

-Appendix 1 - Introduction Attachments

-Attachment 1.1 Scottish Trunk Road Map

-Attachment 1.2 Trunk Roads Inside Boundaries of Unit at Commencement of Service Date 1

-Attachment 1.3 Trunk Road Boundaries

-Attachment 1.4 Trunk Roads Outside Boundaries of Unit at Commencement of Service Date 1

-Attachment 1.5 Trunk Roads of the Design Build Finance Operate (DBFO) Contract Provider at Commencement of Service Date 2

-Attachment 1.6 Trunk Roads Excluded from Unit

-Attachment 1.7 Statutory Functions Delegated to the Operating Company

-Attachment 1.8 Statutory Functions Retained by the Scottish Ministers

-Attachment 1.9 Local Requirements in Relation to Transfer and Suspension of Operating Company Responsibilities
+Appendix 1 - Introduction Attachments Attachment 1.1 Scottish Trunk Road Map Attachment 1.2 Trunk Roads Inside Boundaries of Unit at Commencement of Service Date Attachment 1.3 Trunk Road Boundaries Attachment 1.4 Trunk Roads Outside Boundaries of Unit at Commencement of Service Date Attachment 1.5 Trunk Roads Excluded from Unit Attachment 1.6 Statutory Functions Delegated to the Operating Company Attachment 1.7 Statutory Functions Retained by the Scottish Ministers Attachment 1.8 Local Requirements in Relation to Transfer and Suspension of Operating Company Responsibilities